fsdrw08/SoloLab/TerraformWorkShop/Vault/consul/JWT_Auth/README.md

 ref: [Automate Consul agent security with auto config](https://developer.hashicorp.com/consul/tutorials/archive/docker-compose-auto-config)

 After apply resource in this dir, login vault ui with user who is a member of group `app-consul-auto_config`(in this project, the group and user are managed in LDAP server, and use the [LDAP](../../LDAP/) terraform resource to sync them to vault), put meta data key value: `consul_agent: <host name>` in user it self's entry,
-then run a query in vault ui `API Explorer` to get the token
+then run a query in vault ui `API Explorer` to get the token from path `identity/oidc/token`
 ![](api_explorer.png)

 ## 2. User Auth